 The first ingredient in this dog food is chicken.
 Although it is a quality item, raw chicken contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The third ingredient is pea protein, what remains of a pea after removing the starchy part of the vegetable.
+The eighth ingredient is soy protein concentrate, what remains of soybeans after removing the water soluble carbohydrates from the beans.